 Partnerships that Support Confident Use and Management of Point-of-Use Drinking Water Units in Flint

-Many Flint residents still do not have confidence in the quality of their municipal drinking water, despite the use of filtration systems.
+The project: Many Flint residents still do not have confidence in the quality of their municipal drinking water, despite the use of filtration systems.
 This project aims to support progress within the Flint community to build knowledge of point-of-use water filtration systems designed to provide clean drinking water for Flint students and residents and to promote confidence in water use.
 The goal is better understand the most effective mode of sharing information about how different treated drinking waters are processed, so individuals can make decisions on the best water hydration choice for themselves.

-The research has two aims:
+The process: The research had two aims:

-• Create new materials for an existing train-the-trainers point-of-use water filter training module and evaluate the effectiveness of the training program, resulting in recommendations on how train-the-trainer approaches can be effectively used in community water quality interventions; and
+- Create new materials for an existing train-the-trainers point-of-use water filter training module and evaluate the effectiveness of the training program, resulting in recommendations on how train-the-trainer approaches can be effectively used in community water quality interventions; and

 Nancy G. Love, U-M Department of Civil and Environmental Engineering